kalekundert/wellmap/README.rst

    specified outside of a plate block.

 ``[row.A]``
-   Define conditions for all the wells in the specified row.
+   Define conditions for all the wells in the specified row ("A" in the example above).
 Rows must be specified using uppercase letters.
 Currently, rows beyond "Z" are not supported.

 ``[col.1]``
-   Define conditions for all the wells in the specified column.
+   Define conditions for all the wells in the specified column ("1" in the example above).
 Rows must be specified using integer numbers, starting from 1.

 ``[irow.A]``
    Similar to ``[row.A]``, but "interleaved" with the row above or below it.